reefgenomics/CBASSED50/README.md

 ### Input file format

-An example [inputfile](https://github.com/reefgenomics/CBASSED50/blob/main/examples/cbass_dataset.csv) can be downloaded from this repository.
+An example [input file](https://github.com/reefgenomics/CBASSED50/blob/main/examples/cbass_dataset.csv) can be downloaded from this repository.

 The R package contains an internal dataset.
 Alternativley, you can run demo using your own inputfile for processing (CSV or XLSX format).